The Secret of True Humility: The Spiritual Trap of Yarovam ben Nevat

 The Secret of King David: Ultimate Lowliness

 In contrast, King David was chosen for kingship specifically in the merit of his absolute humility.
-Hashem chose David because he minimized himself more than any other person.
+Hashem chose David because he diminished himself more than any other person.
 King David testifies about himself:

 "But as for me, in the abundance of Your loving-kindness I will enter Your house; I will bow down toward Your holy sanctuary in awe of You."

-David comes to the Sanctuary out of a feeling of unearned grace, out of a recognition of his lowliness.
+David enters the holy place out of a feeling of unearned grace, out of a recognition of his own lowliness.
 He does not demand honor and does not take pride in his spiritual achievements.

 Part 1 of 4 — Class No. 33